umarilly/AWS-EC2/README.md

             console.log(`Server running on http://localhost:${PORT}`);
         });
         ```

+### 4. Run your Node.js server inside the EC2 Instance
+- Go to the root directory of your application.
+- Run `node server.js`.
+- Ensure your EC2 instance's security group allows inbound traffic on port 3000.

+## Using Process Manager - PM2

+- Manage your Node.js application with PM2 for better performance and reliability.

+### 1. Install PM2

+- If Node.js is installed, simply use:
+ - `sudo npm install -g pm2`

+- `Optional`
+> When installing Node.js using nvm, sometimes Node.js isn't available globally for sudo.
+You can fix this by creating a symbolic link:
+> - `sudo ln -s $(which node) /usr/bin/node`
+>
+> If you still need to run the command with sudo, make sure you're pointing to the correct npm path by running:
+> - `sudo $(which npm) install -g pm2`

+As we have installed Node.js using nvm, we will not use sudo to install pm2:
+- `npm install -g pm2`
+- `pm2 --version`

+### 2. Start your application using PM2
+- `pm2 start server.js`
+- If you want your app to auto start on reboot:
+    - `pm2 startup`
+    - `pm2 save`
+- To check the logs:
+    - `pm2 logs`

+### 3. Manage PM2 Processes

+- View the list of all processes:
+    ```bash
+    pm2 list
+    ```
+- Find the ID of the process you want to manage.
+- Stop a specific app:
+    ```bash
+    pm2 stop <app-id>
+    ```
+- Stop all apps:
+    ```bash
+    pm2 stop all
+    ```
+- Restart a specific app:
+    ```bash
+    pm2 restart <app-id>
+    ```
+- Delete a specific app:
+    ```bash
+    pm2 delete <app-id>
+    ```

+## Local Development and Remote Deployment

+- Instructions on developing your application locally and deploying it to EC2 using `scp` or `git`.
+- Follow the same process for creating and running your application locally as described in the previous sections.

+### 1. Deploying Your Application to EC2 Using SCP

+You can deploy your application to an EC2 instance using either SCP (Secure Copy Protocol) or Git.

+- On your local machine, ensure your key file has the correct permissions:

+    ```bash
+    chmod 400 practice-key-01.pem
+    ```

+- Make sure the key file is in the same directory as your application.

+- Use the following command to copy your application to the EC2 instance:

+    ```bash
+    scp -i "MyKeyPair.pem" -r * ec2-user@<your-ec2-instance-public-ip>:~/directory
+    ```

+    ```bash
+    scp -i "practice-key-01.pem" -r * ubuntu@ec2-107-22-229-30.compute-1.amazonaws.com:~/
+    ```

+    Note: You can use `*`, `.`, or `./` depending on which works for you.

+- Once copied, use the same `ssh` command to connect to the EC2 instance and start your application remotely.

+#### 2. Deploying Your Application to EC2 Using Git

+- Clone your repository on the EC2 instance:

+    ```bash
+    git clone <your-repository-url>
+    ```

+- Navigate to your project directory and install dependencies:

+    ```bash
+    cd <your-project-directory>
+    npm install
+    ```

+- Start your application:

+    ```bash
+    node server.js
+    ```

+### Pro Tips

+If you don't want to use SCP or Git, consider the following alternatives:

+- **Docker**: Containerize your application for easier deployment.
+- **Git Branching and Hooks**: Use Git hooks like `post-receive` on the EC2 instance to automate deployment.
+- **CI/CD Pipeline Tools**: Use tools like GitHub Actions, CircleCI, or Travis CI to automate the deployment process.
+- **Deployment Services**: Use services like Capistrano or Ansible to automate the deployment process.

 This `README.md` provides an easy-to-follow guide for setting up AWS CLI, interacting with EC2, and deploying a Node.js application.